Waste Reduction and Pollution Prevention

 - Reduce paper use while increasing the use of postconsumer recycled paper by 30% or more

 - Reduce the amount of organic and compostable materials disposed of in landfills

 - Reduce acquisition, use, and disposal of toxic and hazardous chemicals and materials

 - Minimize waste and pollutant generation.

 NREL diverts 81% of its campus waste from the local landfill.
 Educating staff on workplace waste reduction through recycling and composting training has played a major part in this success.

 NREL's 4R philosophy consists of reducing, reusing, recycling, and re-buying as many materials as possible.

 - Reduce.
-NREL reduces the use of materials by:
+NREL reduces the use of materials.
+Examples include:

 - Replacing paper drafts with electronic files

 - Installing multifunctional network printers, which default to double-sided printing and black and white copies